jeremyben/reflet/http/README.md

 #### Constraints

-With the `ErrorConstraint` interface, you can:

-- Whitelist the errors you application uses.
+With the `ErrorConstraint` interface, you can whitelist the errors you application uses.

 ```ts
 declare global {